medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

 - [ ] Until release testing passes, make sure regressions are fixed in `master`, cherry-pick them into the release branch, and release another beta.
 - [ ] Create a release in GitHub from the release branch so it shows up under the [Releases tab](https://github.com/medic/cht-core/releases) with the naming convention `<major>.<minor>.<patch>`.
 This will create the git tag automatically.
 Link to the release notes in the description of the release.
 - [ ] Confirm the release build completes successfully and the new release is available on the [market](https://staging.dev.medicmobile.org/builds/releases).
 Make sure that the document has new entry with `id: medic:medic:<major>.<minor>.<patch>`
-- [ ] Add the release to the [Supported versions](https://docs.communityhealthtoolkit.org/core/overview/supported-software/) and update the EOL date and status of previous releases.
-- [ ] Announce the release in #products and #cht-contributors using this template:
+- [ ] Announce the release in #products using this template:
 ```
 @channel *Announcing the release of {{version}}*

 This release fixes {{number of bugs}}.
 Read the release notes for full details: {{url}}
 ```
+- [ ] Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org/), under the "Product - Releases" category.
+You can use the previous message and omit `@channel`.
 - [ ] Mark this issue "done" and close the project.